-EUR/USD ticks lower to near 1.0370 in Friday’s North American session as the US Dollar (USD) edges higher ahead of the United States (US) Nonfarm Payrolls (NFP) data for January, which will be published at 13:30 GMT.
-The US Dollar Index (DXY), which tracks the Greenback’s value against six major currencies, wobbles around 107.80.
+EUR/USD slides to near 1.0360 in Friday’s North American session as the US Dollar (USD) gains after the release of the United States (US) Nonfarm Payrolls (NFP) data for January.
+The US Dollar Index (DXY), which tracks the Greenback’s value against six major currencies, gains to near 107.90.
+The US NFP report showed that the labor demand remained modest, while Average Hourly Earnings heated.

 Last week, Fed Chair Jerome Powell said the central bank would make monetary policy adjustments only after seeing “real progress in inflation or at least some weakness in labor market” after the Fed left interest rates unchanged in the range of 4.25%-4.50%.